andreasblendorio/user_api/README.md

 > ├── .env
 > ├── .flaskenv
 >
-> togheter with the other files:
+> togheter with other files:
 >
 > ├── (.gitignore)
 > ├── (README.md)